 Steelers await word on RB Conner's shoulder injury

-The victory Tuesday was a bit painful for Steelers running back James Conner, a whose planned day off comes with a sling and treatment on his injured shoulder.
-Conner will be re-evaluated this week, head coach Mike Tomlin said, for an AC joint injury incurred in Monday's win over the Miami Dolphins.
+Victory Tuesday was a bit painful for Steelers running back James Conner, whose planned day off comes with a sling and treatment on his injured shoulder.
+Conner sustained an AC joint injury in Monday's win over the Miami Dolphins.

+"It's in the process of being evaluated right now as we speak, so I don't have a lot of information," head coach Mike Tomlin said Tuesday.
+"One thing's for sure, it's going to limit him, surely at the early portions of the week."
 Conner had 23 carries for 145 yards and a touchdown but his final carry with just over two minutes to go in the win led to the potential loss of the team's top back.
-Already the Steelers are without running back Jaylen Samuels, who had arthroscopic knee surgery less than a month ago, and rookie Benny Snell is scheduled to undergo further tests on a knee injury suffered Monday.

-It's possible Samuels will be the healthiest of the lot for Sunday's game against the Indianapolis Colts.
-He participated in practice last week but was inactive Monday. --Field Level Media
+Tomlin said Conner could play Sunday against the Indianapolis Colts even with a light week of practice. "(It) doesn't require a complete week of work and effort for him to play like it does some younger players," Tomlin said.
+"So we'll play it by ear.
+We'll check his availability on a day-to-day basis and let that be our guide in terms of his availability."

+Like Conner, rookie running back Benny Snell also will be limited early in the week after injuring his knee Monday night.
+Fortunately for the Steelers, running back Jaylen Samuels is set to return after missing two games following arthroscopic knee surgery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)